 Once the fence is 90 degrees to the table, squaring an edge is very similar to the basic jointing procedure, but in this case, apply consistent pressure primarily to the fence.
 Place the previously jointed edge against the fence and move the stock over the cutter, keeping your hands safely away from the blades.
 Make multiple passes until the edge against the tables is perfectly flat and square to the edge against the fence.

 Once you have two perpendicular flat edges, a table saw, or surface planer can trim the stock to the final dimensions.

 Additional Jointer Functions

 Once you have a handle on the basics of using a jointer, there are some other useful functions you can experiment with.
 The fence on most jointers can be beveled up to 45 degrees.
-This allows you to joint mitered butt joints along a length of a board.
-You can also mark start and stop points on the angled fence and create stopped chamfers on an edge by easing the stock down onto the blades, cutting between the marks and then raising the stock away from the cutter.
+This allows you to joint mitered butt joints along the length of a board.
+You can also mark the start and stop points on the angled fence and create stopped chamfers on an edge by easing the stock down onto the blades, cutting between the marks and then raising the stock away from the cutter.

 - A jointer can be used for cutting hardwoods and softwoods, but you should avoid cutting plywood, MDF, or any other manufactured wood materials on your jointer, as this can chip the knives in the cutter.

 - It is a good idea to keep an additional set of cutting knives for your jointer on hand in the event that you do chip a knife.
 A chipped knife will leave a raised line along the edge of the jointed board that would need to be removed with a sander, which reduces the effectiveness of the jointer.
 You should always inspect the knives in your cutting head before jointing an edge.